babetCode/kin325r.adrienbabet.com/content/hw/chap5hw.md

 ### c.

-1. **Projectile Motion**:
-   - The motion of an object launched into the air, influenced by gravity.
+1. **Projectile Motion**: The motion of an object launched into the air, influenced by gravity.
-   - *Image*: A ball being thrown, with its path forming a parabola.

-2. **Projection Angle**:
-   - The angle at which the object is launched relative to the horizontal.
+2. **Projection Angle**: The angle at which the object is launched relative to the horizontal.
-   - *Image*: A person throwing a ball at an angle (e.g., 45 degrees) to the ground.

-3. **Projection Height**:
-   - The vertical distance between the launch point and the landing surface.
+3. **Projection Height**: The vertical distance between the launch point and the landing surface.
-   - *Image*: A ball thrown from a height (e.g., a cliff) with the ground below.

-4. **Projection Velocity**:
-   - The initial speed and direction at which the object is launched.
+4. **Projection Velocity**: The initial speed and direction at which the object is launched.
-   - *Image*: A person throwing a ball with a specific speed and direction.

 ---